Beki78/fetan-pay/README.md

 ## Authentication

-All API requests require authentication using your API key:
+All API requests require authentication using one of your API keys:

 ```http
 Authorization: Bearer YOUR_API_KEY